invoker-LL/WSI-finetuning/README.md

 This is the official repository for our CVPR 2023 paper.

 [Task-Specific Fine-Tuning via Variational Information Bottleneck for Weakly-Supervised Pathology Whole Slide Image Classification](https://openaccess.thecvf.com/content/CVPR2023/html/Li_Task-Specific_Fine-Tuning_via_Variational_Information_Bottleneck_for_Weakly-Supervised_Pathology_Whole_CVPR_2023_paper.html)
+## Enviroment:
+Check packages in requirements.txt.
+Despite torch and numpy for training, `openslid-python` and `nvidia-dali-cuda110` are quite important.
 ## Stage-1a (baseline):
 Mostly folked from [CLAM](https://github.com/mahmoodlab/CLAM), with minor modification.
 So just follow the [docs](https://github.com/mahmoodlab/CLAM/tree/master/docs) to perform baseline, or with following steps: